Truck Stops: A Trucker's Home Away From Home

 Shannon has been known to ride with one of his Chihuahuas; he currently has three—Daisy, Roxy, and Buddy.
 He’s also been known to help his sister rescue dogs, driving his rig to various locations to pick up the pooches.

-He’s a regular at this Pilot, and Pilot in general, he says.
-He gets cash rebates, cheap Wi-Fi and, important this particular day, movies.
+He’s a regular at this Pilot, and Pilot in general.
+He gets cash rebates, cheap Wi-Fi and, important on this particular day, movies.
 “I gotta catch up on my Sons of Anarchy,” he said.

 Chris Vallom, the driver from Canada, has been on the road just six years, though he is 52.
 Formerly an operator of a bed and breakfast and catering company (which he still runs), he took on trucking as his son neared college age.